-Northern Utilities - Maine - On December 27, 2013, the MPUC approved a settlement agreement providing for a \$3.8 million permanent increase in annual revenue for Northern Utilities' Maine division, effective January 1, 2014.
-The settlement agreement also provided that the Company shall be allowed to implement a Targeted Infrastructure Replacement Adjustment (TIRA) rate mechanism to adjust base distribution rates annually to recover the revenue requirements associated with targeted investments in gas distribution system infrastructure replacement and upgrade projects.
-The TIRA has an initial term of four years, and covers targeted capital expenditures in 2013 through 2016.
+Northern Utilities - Base Rates - Maine - On December 27, 2013, the MPUC approved a settlement agreement providing for a \$3.8 million permanent increase in annual revenue for Northern Utilities' Maine division, effective January 1, 2014.
+The settlement agreement also allowed the Company to implement a Targeted Infrastructure Replacement Adjustment (TIRA) rate mechanism to adjust base distribution rates annually to recover the revenue requirements associated with targeted investments in gas distribution system infrastructure replacement and upgrade projects.
+The TIRA has an initial term of four years and covers targeted capital expenditures in 2013 through 2016.
 The 2014 TIRA provided for an annual increase in base distribution revenue of \$1.3 million, effective May 1, 2014.
-On February 27, 2015 Northern Utilities filed its second annual TIRA for rates effective May 1, 2015, seeking an annual increase in base distribution revenue of \$1.2 million.
-This filing remains pending.
-TIRA filings in future periods are projected to result in annual increases in revenue of approximately \$1.0 million each year.
+On February 27, 2015 Northern Utilities filed its second annual TIRA for rates effective May 1, 2015, seeking an annual increase in base distribution revenue of \$1.2 million, effective May 1, 2015.
+The MPUC approved this filing on April 29, 2015.

-Northern Utilities - New Hampshire - On April 21, 2014, the NHPUC approved a settlement agreement providing for an increase of \$4.6 million in distribution base revenue and a return on equity of 9.5% for Northern Utilities' New Hampshire division.
-In addition, the settlement agreement provides for additional step adjustments in 2014 and 2015 to recover the revenue requirements associated with investments in gas mains extensions and infrastructure replacement projects.
+Northern Utilities - Base Rates - New Hampshire - On April 21, 2014, the NHPUC approved a settlement agreement providing for an increase of \$4.6 million in distribution base revenue, effective May 1, 2014, and a return on equity of 9.5% for Northern Utilities' New Hampshire division.
+These permanent rates were reconciled to the date temporary rates were established, July 1, 2013.
+In addition, the settlement agreement provided for additional step adjustments in 2014 and 2015 to recover the revenue requirements associated with investments in gas mains extensions and infrastructure replacement projects.
 The 2014 step adjustment provided for an annual increase in revenue of \$1.4 million, effective May 1, 2014.
 On February 27, 2015 Northern Utilities' New Hampshire division filed for a step increase of \$1.8 million in base distribution revenue effective May 1, 2015.
-On April 15, 2015, the NHPUC approved the step increase as filed by issuing an Order Nisi.
-The Order is effective April 28, 2015, subject to the right of any party to file comments or request a hearing prior to the effective date.
+On April 28, 2015, the NHPUC approved the step increase.